Ceasar/Encyclopedia/src/adler_1966.rst

     combination.
 (One cannot think about beating one's opponent in tennis until one can reliably return a ball.)

 ..
+132
+.. _liberal art:
+.. _liberal arts:

+Liberal art
+    Art in which the artist aims to instruct by speaking the truth

+    Roughly, science.

+    *focus* truth, expository writing

+.. _obscurantism:

+Obscurantism
+    The error of supposing that all books can be read in only one way.

+    There are two extremes:

+    1. Of estheticism, which regards all books as if they were poetry
+    2. Of intellectualism, which treats all books as if they were instructive

+.. _purism:

+Purism
+    The error of supposing that a given book can be read in only one way.

+    It is an error because books are not pure in character, and that in turn is due to the fact that the human mind, which writes or reads them, is rooted in the senses and imagination and moves or is moved by emotion and sentiment.

+..
 123
 .. _understanding: